dlchenstat/Gaussian-fitting/README.md

 Second is output folder name
 Third is plot names
 Forth is the table of peak locations

+consExp.m, consExp3.m, consExp4.m are the functions of 2, 3, 4 Gaussian peaks.
+Peaks are separated

+normprob.m is used to calculate peak areas.

 Please download all code files from this page.
 The link is: